Dengzhongyang399/BcarCS/README.md

    You can get statement-level structure of code by the source codes in `getStaTree`.

    ### Trained model of BcarCS
-   You can find the trained model of BcarCS at https://pan.baidu.com/s/1unTcrWqULSKT0f-Ll7_Obw .
-The extraction code is ‘wfjp’
+   You can find the trained model of BcarCS in our datasets.

    ### Configuration